jameslzhu/elections/README.md

 ### Scripts
 The two scripts `new_members.py` and `new_officers.py` should now work, using these credentials and the hknlib/election module.
+Use `hknlib/config/settings.json` to control which sheets they read off of.

 There are various standalone scripts in the `standalone_scripts` folder that run by itself.
 See file comments for specific instructions.
 Currently, there is one for LastPass provisioning and one for the HKN Rails website automating the approval accounts process.